adoyle-h/lobash/docs/CONTRIBUTING.md

 - For question and suggestion, open a [discussion][].
 - For anything not mentioned above, open a [discussion][].

+### No +1

-Do not post duplicated and useless contents like `+1`, `LOL`.
-React to comments with emoji instead of.
+Do not post duplicated and useless comments like `+1`, `LOL`, `Me too`, `I too would like to see this issue fixed.`, `When is this issue going to be fixed?`.

-你可以使用中文反馈意见。但希望你尽可能使用英文，不要中英文混杂，而是写下完整的英文语句。
-因为我们处于国际社区，英文更通用，方便外国人阅读理解你的意见。
+Such comments do not help fix issues.
+Please don't be offended if project admins delete such comments.

+Please [react to comments with emoji][github-reaction] instead of.

+### Use English AMAP

-(Please communicate in English as much as possible)
+For non-native English speakers, please communicate in English as much as possible.
+It is recommended to use [DeepL Translator](https://www.deepl.com/translator).

-## Before make a Pull Request
+## Before making a Pull Request

 Read below links before making any contributions.